How do I know if Honors is right for me?

 I registered, but need to switch to a different competition date.
 What are my next steps?

-Please contact the Admissions team at 989-774-3076 to discuss changing dates.
+Please contact the Admissions Office at 989-774-3076 to discuss changing dates.
 Seats are reserved on a first come, first served basis, so please register early.

 I live out of state.
 Is there a way I can compete without travelling to CMU for one of the competitions?

-If you are writing the competition at a proctored test site (because you live outside the Midwest) your essay and the application must be mailed together in one envelope, with a postmark no later than November 7 to: CMU Honors Program Office, 104 Powers Hall, Mount Pleasant, MI 48859.
+If you are writing the competition at a proctored test site your essay and the application must be mailed together in one envelope, with a postmark no later than the Friday before the November Centralis Competition date (November 1, 2019) to: CMU Honors Program Office, 104 Powers Hall, Mount Pleasant, MI 48859.

-What is the committee looking for in regard to the creative piece and the written personal statement?
+What is the committee looking for with regards to the creative piece?

-Your goal in completing both the creative piece (Part 1) and the written personal statement (Part 2) is to distinguish yourself from the other applicants.
+Your goal in completing the creative piece is to distinguish yourself from the other applicants.
 This is your opportunity to introduce yourself to the review committee, as you wish, and to make your case for why you should be selected to join our University Honors community.
-There are no set guidelines for this part of the application as long as your response doesn't take up more than an 8.5 x 11 sheet of paper (one sided).
+There are no set guidelines for this part of the application as long as your response doesn't take up more than an 8.5 x 11 sheet of paper (one sided) and no more than 1/2 inch tall.
 No additional information will be provided to applicants about this part of the application so please do not call asking for more direction.

 Can I apply to be a member of the Honors Program without competing in the Centralis Competition?

 Not at this time.
-Participation in the Honors Program by first semester freshmen is only available to Centralis Scholarship winners.
+Participation in the Honors Program by first semester freshmen is limited to Centralis Scholarship winners.
 If you do not receive a Centralis Scholarship but would still like to be part of the Honors Program you can apply to Honors at the end of your first year at CMU through the Honors Program Track II admission process.
-If admitted, Track II students begin taking Honors courses in fall 2016.
+If admitted, Track II students begin taking Honors courses in fall 2020.
 Currently, there are no scholarships available for Track II students.

 What requirements must I complete in order to graduate from the CMU Honors Program?